esabitova/aws-digito-artifacts-gameday/README.md

 * details - [Required] Steps which should be performed in SSM document
 * recommendedAlarms - [Optional] Map of SSM alarm input parameter name and reference to recommended alarm
 * minorVersion - [Required] minor version of document (should be increased every time plan to commit a change).
+* enabled - [Optional] true/false with default as true.
+This is set a false by artifact generator to indicate that the document is not ready.
+When set to false, the document cannot be published using the publisher and therefore cannot be tested using cucumber tests.

 ## Adding New Python Script
 * Install requirements by running 'python3.8 -m pip install -r requirements.txt'